Skip to content

 Are online modeling agencies legitimate?

 Some are, some aren’t.
-The same red flags apply whether an agency operates online or has a physical office.
-The key is verifying their track record, checking reviews, understanding their business model, and ensuring they operate on commission rather than upfront fees.
-Many legitimate agencies now do much of their business online, so the online nature alone isn’t a red flag.
+Every red flag in this guide applies regardless of whether an agency operates online or has a physical office.
+The key is verifying their track record, checking independent reviews, and confirming they operate on commission rather than upfront fees.
+Many legitimate agencies now operate primarily online — the digital nature alone isn’t a red flag.

 Can I report a modeling agency scam?

 Yes.
-File complaints with the FTC (ftc.gov), your state Attorney General’s consumer protection office, the Better Business Bureau, and local police if appropriate.
-Also share your experience on review sites and model forums to warn others.
-The more reports that accumulate, the more likely action will be taken.
+FTC at ftc.gov, your state Attorney General’s consumer protection office, the Better Business Bureau, and local police if appropriate.
+Also share your experience on review sites and model forums — the more documented reports accumulate, the more likely action gets taken and the more protected other people become.

 How common are modeling agency scams?

 Upfront fees.
-If we had to pick one red flag above all others, this is it.
-Legitimate agencies make money when you make money — through commission on your bookings.
-Any agency asking for payment before you’ve earned anything has a fundamentally broken business model, which usually means their real business is collecting fees, not booking models.
+If we had to choose one: this is it.
+Legitimate agencies make money when you make money.
+Any agency asking for payment before you’ve earned anything has a business model that doesn’t depend on booking you work.
+Which usually means their real business is collecting fees, not representing models.